KH4NY0/KH4NY0/README.md

 ![](https://github-readme-streak-stats.herokuapp.com/?user=KH4NY0&theme=holi&hide_border=false)<br/>

 ### 💬 Let's Connect
 I'm open to collaborations and always eager to learn from others.
-If you’re interested in working together or just want to chat about software development, feel free to reach out!
+If you’re interested in working together feel free to reach out!

 ---

-Thanks for stopping by, and happy coding! 😄
+Thanks for stopping by! 😄